KAZAKHSTAN: Imminent prison trial for ailing prisoner

 "It will be an open trial," the secretary insisted to Forum 18.
 Asked if Taurbekov's relatives and friends would therefore be free to attend, she replied: "No, it is a closed institution and entry will be by permit."

-She said only six people will be able to attend, Judge Imankulov, herself as secretary, Prosecutor Maksat Daurbayev, lawyer Farkhad Guliyev, Taurbekov himself, and Taurbekov's mother Zhaurgasheva in her capacity as his public defender.
+She said only six people will be able to attend, Judge Imankulov, herself as secretary, Prosecutor Maksat Daurbayev, lawyer Farkhat Guliyev, Taurbekov himself, and Taurbekov's mother Zhaugasheva in her capacity as his public defender.

 Forum 18 repeatedly tried to reach Prosecutor Daurbayev at Almaty City Prosecutor's Office on 26 November.
 However, his telephone went unanswered each time.